I’ve spent many nights at peace with myself

 Wolves, like most wild animals, do not adapt well to captivity.
 They are usually surrendered to rescue facilities if they are lucky, or, sadly, more often euthanized.
 We do NOT allow our rescued animals to breed, as we are morally opposed to producing more captive wolves and hybrids.

-Today, Brenda maintains high standards in the care of these animals and is totally devoted to them.
-All of Brenda’s volunteers fully support the mission of the sanctuary, dedicated to continuing Brenda’s legacy.
+Today, we have high standards in the care of these animals and are totally devoted to them.
+All of the Runs with Wolves Sanctuary’s volunteers fully support the mission of the sanctuary, dedicated to the care of these beautiful animals and the education of the public.